Advanced Research Project: Proposal Development - PSYC9970

 Overview

-To provide students with an understanding of academic research and an ability to identify and utilise appropriate strategies and techniques for the purpose of individual investigation, research and practice within a subject specific area of their course route.
-This module will prepare students to undertake the dissertation module in Stage 2 of their course.
+This module provides students with an understanding of academic research and an ability to identify and utilise appropriate strategies and techniques for the purpose of individual investigation, research and practice within a subject specific area of their course route.
+The module guides students through appropriate research and/or data collection to ensure that they have the source material required to write their dissertation.
+This module will prepare students to undertake the dissertation module in Stage 2 of their course, including matching students with supervisors and ensuring that their proposal is satisfactory to reach the required level of independent thought in their dissertation project.

 Details